7 Deadly Sins People Commit When Buying CBD Oil

 (Editor’s Note; Anytime you see an asterisk* tap or click the adjacent highlighted phrase and a definition will pop up).

-Learn About the 7 Deadly Sins People Commit When Buying CBD, You Might be Surprised
+Learn About the 7 Deadly Sins People Commit When Buying CBD Oil, You Might be Surprised

 CBD Oil products* could do wonderful things for people.
 They may help reduce inflammation and provide topical pain relief.
 They might also relieve anxiety.

-You might also want to consider CBD for sleep issues.
+You might also want to consider CBD Oil for sleep issues.

-Like any other product class, some types of CBD are more useful than others.
+Like any other product class, some types of CBD Oil are more useful than others.

 In many cases, a smaller brand can be more focused on a specific set of needs.
-An example would be a brand that is focused on certain specific wellness issues e.g., sleep or anxiety.
+An example would be a brand focused on specific wellness issues e.g., sleep or anxiety.